Admission to the major in the Department of Computer Science is limited. See “Limited Admissions and Limited Retention Requirements” in this catalog.

 Nicholas T. Karonis, Ph.D., Syracuse University, professor, Chair

-Hamed Alhoori, Ph.D., Texas A & M University, associate professor
+Hamed Alhoori, Ph.D., Texas A & M University, assistant professor

 Pratool Bharti, Ph.D., University of South Florida, assistant professor

 Kirk Duffin, Ph.D., Brigham Young University, associate professor

 Raimund K. Ege, Ph.D., Oregon Graduate Institute of Science and Technology, associate professor

 Minmei Hou, Ph.D., Pennsylvania State University, associate professor